1936 -- PRESIDENT ROOSEVELT KICKS OFF MANNING BOWL HISTORY.

 1994 -- STEVE LOMASNEY LEADS PEABODY to Super Bowl football glory vs. New Bedford as quarterback but forgoes the game to become a catcher with the Boston Red Sox.
 Salem sueld Whitman-Hanson in Super Bowl.

 1995 -- RAMS ROMP 54-0.
 Ken Green, Chris Mulcahy, Brian Smith, QB Mike Zukowski, Steve Fiste, Jeremy Collins, Jim Magner, Dennis Murphy and Bari Gibson led the way over Marblehead.
-Brian Wilson, Joe Ferrari and Kevin Norris excelled at St. Mary's.
+Brian Wilson, Joe Ferrini and Kevin Norris excelled at St. Mary's.

 1996 – BUSH IS OUR GREAT LEADER.
 At Swampscott, Coach Peter Bush's QB is son Peter Jr., whose grandfather Lou was UMass Hall of Famer.